hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 Did you know 'Setonix' is actually the scientific name of Australian native animal 'Quokka'?
 I didn't know until I started using Pawsey's Setonix for deep learning.
 This is a personal note to use Setnoix supercomputer for deep learning workflow.
 Please be informed that things might have changed since I last accessed and/or I might be mistaken on my notes.

+# Constraints -- Must remember
+- `/home` directory quota is 1GB.
+- `/home` directory has inode quota of 10K.
+- `/software/` directory has inode quota of 100K per user.
+- `/scratch/` directory has a quota of 1M per user.
+- `/scratch/` files are deleted after 21 days of inactivity.

 # Access
 I access through VSCode remote SSH extension.
 It has a side-effect of hogging the small HOME quota, as mentioned [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51931360/Visual+Studio+Code+for+Remote+Development).
 To solve this, I can configure the remote SSH extension to use a different directory (e.g., `/scratch`) for the `.vscode-server` directory.
 Open the VSCode settings (Ctrl + ,) and search for "Server install path".
 Then, add items like this: